leifugroup/DynaTPH/README.md

 Because of the large size of the trajectory and frame files, **Dynamic Data is not included in this GitHub repository**.

-Instead, the complete `Dynamic Data` directory is available as part of the full DynaTPH dataset archived on **Zenodo DOI: 10.5281/zenodo.21971877**.
+Instead, the complete `Dynamic Data` directory is available as part of the full DynaTPH dataset archived on **Zenodo DOI: 10.5281/zenodo.21971877**.（The dataset is currently restricted for peer review and will be made publicly available following publication.）

 ---